No products in the cart.

 Spotting the cause

-Pugs also have a sense of protecting the surroundings and if they sense that someone is approaching or entering their area, they will bark in order to make you aware of this fact
+Pugs also have a sense of protecting their surroundings and if they sense that someone is approaching or entering their area, they will bark in order to make you aware of this fact

 Barking because of excitement is common in pugs under 24 months.
-Many bark while playing with their masters or if they are simply happy.
+Many barks while playing with their masters or if they are simply happy.